ThorstenBr/A2DVI-Firmware/README.md

 This also automatically adjusts the character set, if the current selection does not match the machine (with firmware >= v1.1):

 * When an Apple IIe is detected, but an Apple II font is selected, it switches to "Apple IIe US character set".
+* When an "Apple //e enhanced" is detected, then the "enhanced" variant of the font is used.
+Otherwise, for the "unenhanced IIe" the "unenhanced" fonts are used (with firmware >= v1.4).
 * When an Apple II is detected, but an Apple IIe font is selected, it switches to "Apple II+ US character set".

 If you do not want the automatic font switching (i.e. you want to use an Apple II font on the IIe), then disable the auto-detection by setting a *fixed* machine type.

-If your A2DVI is installed in a specific/fixed machine, it's recommended to set the configuration to a fixed type.
+If your A2DVI is installed in a specific/fixed machine, it's recommended to set "machine type" to the matching fixed type.

 ## Rendering Options
-* **Monochrome Mode**: configures the display of monochrom video modes.
+* **Monochrome Mode**: configures the display of monochrome video modes.
 Selects display as black & white, green or amber (the most popular 1980s CRT types).
 * **Color Mode**: configures the display of color video modes.
 Selects "color" or "monochrome".
 When "monochrome" is selected, then all video modes are in monochrome.
 * **Scan Lines**: enables an effect to mimic the look of original CRT screens with scan lines.
 * **Analog Rendering Effects**: configures the rendering of double-LORES and double-HIRES video modes.